-CONSIDER REUSING HISTORIC MATERIALS
+REUSING HISTORIC MATERIALS

 Make every effort to limit the amount of historic materials and features removed when constructing an addition.
 If necessarily removed materials are sound or repairable, retain them for future projects or consider donating them to someone else who might be able to use them on another project.
-Doing so continues to make use of the embodied energy captured in existing materials and limits landfill waste resulting from the project. an addition with walls that are offset from those of the primary building in order to differentiate the two.
+Doing so continues to make use of the embodied energy captured in existing materials and limits landfill waste resulting from the project.

-- d.
-Consider separating a large addition from the primary building by a small linking corridor (called a "hyphen") that distinguishes the two forms from one another. - Design an addition with reference to the roof shape and pitch of the primary building.
-The roof of an addition should not result in changes to the shape and pitch of the primary roof. - Select a design that is compatible with the character and materials of the original building and surrounding structures. - a.
+- 2. Design an addition that respects the massing and scale of the primary building and surrounding structures. - a.
+Design an addition so that it is compatible with the size, scale, setback, and massing of the primary building. - b.
+Limit the size of an addition so that it does not diminish or visually detract from the primary building or district. - c.
+Additions that exceed one-third of the primary building's original footprint are not appropriate.
+Design an addition with walls that are offset from those of the primary building in order to differentiate the two. - d.
+Consider separating a large addition from the primary building by a small linking corridor (called a "hyphen") that distinguishes the two forms from one another. - e.
+Design an addition with reference to the roof shape and pitch of the primary building.
+The roof of an addition should not result in changes to the shape and pitch of the primary roof. - 3.
+Select a design that is compatible with the character and materials of the original building and surrounding structures. - a.
 Design an addition so that it is compatible with the general character of the original building but so that it stands as a product of its own time and it is clear what is historic and what is new.
 Subtle changes in setback, material, and architectural motif are appropriate methods to employ. - b.
-Simplified details that reference the character of the original building are appropriate.
+Simplified details that reference the character of the original building are appropriate. - c.
+Design door and window openings that conform to the proportion, size, and rhythm of those on the original building. - d.
+Visible foundation walls are to be offset from those of the original building. - e.
+Use materials historically found on the original building or compatible alternative materials that are consistent in color, texture, and scale. - f.
+Duplicate only the most basic details from the original building, such as trim.
+Minimize replication of highly decorative or distinguishing details found on the original building. - g.
+Designs that starkly contrast with the original building and call undue attention to the addition are not appropriate.